latunys/myworld2/principal.md

    - The only way we can provide a consistent and measurable level of quality information to decision-makers is if all organizations abide by the principles.

    Implications:
-    - Without this principle, exclusions, favoritism, and inconsistency would rapidly undermine the management of information
+   - Without this principle, exclusions, favoritism, and inconsistency would rapidly undermine the management of information.

-    - Information management initiatives will not begin until they are examined for compliance with the principles
+   - Information management initiatives will not begin until they are examined for compliance with the principles.

-    - A conflict with a principle will be resolved by changing the framework of the initiative
+   - A conflict with a principle will be resolved by changing the framework of the initiative.

    *Principle 2: Maximize  Benefit to the Enterprise*